- Thunbergsvägen 3 H

 Finns även på

 My research widely focuses on the politics of design and the design of politics.
 I am interested in how different material practices shape our perception and possibilities of (un)doing politics.
-More specifically I am interested on questions related to im/mobility, movement and motion and their materialities and design features.
+More specifically I am interested in the questions around materialities and design features of im/mobility and borders.

-My research projects at the moment are based on two different topics that overlap on the question of the design politics of borders.
+My research projects at the moment are based on two different topics that overlap in the question of the design politics of borders.

 First, I look at the practices of forgery and migrant smuggling as particular modes of technical critique of borders.
 I draw on ethnographic as well as design methods to examine and discuss different vulnerabilities appropriated for and exposed by such forms of critique.
 I examine what a technical mode of critique entails, how it is practiced and how it is different from other modes of critique.
 Furthermore, I frame these practices in relation to "the colonial matrix of power" which has shaped the current asymmetrical access to the right to freedom of movement.

-Second, I am interested on the politics of humanitarian design in relation to border politics and conditions of refugees.
-I am interested in how different forms of compassion are materialized, mobilized and normalized through concrete design "interventions" and "solutions" and how they produce not only new biopolitical norms but also new political forms.
-I look at how designers imagine and materialise abstract notions such as dignity, compassion, empathy, humanity, etc. through their design works.
+Second, I am interested in the politics of humanitarian design in relation to border politics and conditions of refugees.
+I look into how different forms of compassion are materialized, mobilized and normalized through concrete design "interventions" and "solutions" and how they produce not only new biopolitical norms but also new political forms.
+I look at how designers imagine and materialize abstract notions such as dignity, compassion, empathy, humanity, etc. through their design works.
 By this, I look at the politics from which these design practices are conceived and performed and the politics these seemingly problem-solving products and services produce, ignore or eventually oppress.

-- Citizenship in A Lexicon for Designing in Dark Times, Virginia Tassinari and Eduardo Staszowskii (eds.), London: Bloomsbury, 2019.
+Keshavarz, M. Citizenship in A Lexicon for Designing in Dark Times, Dilnot, C., V. Tassinari and E. Staszowskii (eds.), London: Bloomsbury, 2019.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.